pretagov/nsw-design-system-plone6-kit/README.md

 Modern docker based deployment.

-### For Security
+### For the latest in Security Protection
 Includes [security patch support for 2 major versions](https://plone.org/security/hotfixes/) and replacing unsupported Python 2.7 with Python 3.10 makes maintaining Plone 6 solutions easy.
-As a decoupled CMS, Plone 6 is both less susceptible to DDOS attacks and is now even more secure.
+As a decoupled CMS, Plone 6 has best in class protection against DDOS attacks and continues to beat other CMS such as Drupal in terms of security.

 ## Why Plone